MCG-NJU/VideoMAE/DATASET.md

   1. Download the dataset from [official website](https://deepmind.com/research/open-source/kinetics).

   2. Preprocess the dataset by resizing the short edge of video to **320px**.
-You can refer to [MMAction2 Data Benchmark](https://github.com/open-mmlab/mmaction2) for [TSN](https://github.com/open-mmlab/mmaction2/tree/master/configs/recognition/tsn#kinetics-400-data-benchmark-8-gpus-resnet50-imagenet-pretrain-3-segments) and [SlowOnly](https://github.com/open-mmlab/mmaction2/tree/master/configs/recognition/slowonly#kinetics-400-data-benchmark).
+You can refer to [MMAction2 Data Benchmark](https://github.com/open-mmlab/mmaction2) for [TSN](https://github.com/open-mmlab/mmaction2/tree/master/configs/recognition/tsn#kinetics-400-data-benchmark-8-gpus-resnet50-imagenet-pretrain-3-segments) and [SlowOnly](https://github.com/open-mmlab/mmaction2/tree/master/configs/recognition/slowonly#kinetics-400-data-benchmark). <br>
+**Recommend**: [OpenDataLab](https://opendatalab.com/) provides a copy of [Kinetics400](https://opendatalab.com/Kinetics-400) dataset, you can download Kinetics dataset with **short edge 320px** from [here](https://opendatalab.com/Kinetics-400).<br>

   3. Generate annotations needed for dataloader ("<path_to_video> <video_class>" in annotations).
 The annotation usually includes `train.csv`, `val.csv` and `test.csv` ( here `test.csv` is the same as `val.csv`).
 The format of `*.csv` file is like: